-In an earlier post, I discussed the way in which Modern Monetary Theorists conceptualize the value of the currency.
-In this context, ‘value of the currency’ refers to its domestic value, not exchange rates.
+An earlier post discusses the way in which Modern Monetary Theorists conceptualize the value of the currency.
+In this context, ‘value of the currency’ refers to the currency’s domestic value, not its exchange rate.
 This value is defined in MMT as whatever must be done to obtain a unit of the currency.
 It can be defined in terms of minimum-wage or ‘simple’ labor time.
-A minimum wage of $10 would imply that it takes 6 minutes of simple labor time to obtain a dollar, expressed as 6 minutes/dollar or 0.1hrs/dollar.
-A recent post, which considers the idea further, makes brief mention of the connection between currency value, inflation, and distribution.
-Here, I want to elaborate on that connection.
+A minimum wage of $10 would imply that it takes 6 minutes of simple labor time, or its equivalent, to obtain a dollar, expressed as 6 minutes/dollar or 0.1hrs/dollar.
+The present post considers the connection between currency value, inflation, and distribution.